 Dear St. Nicholas Parishioners,

 Due to the need for social distancing, there is limited seating availability in the church.
-As attendance increases, services will be live-streamed in the church hall with additional seating available.
+As service attendance increases additional seating will be provided in the church hall.
 Access to all other areas of the church remain restricted.

-Having the opportunity over the last couple of months to gather for worship again has been a truly wonderful experience, and it is truly something to give thanks to God for.
-However, we also deeply miss out when we do not experience the fellowship of the Body of Christ.
+Having the opportunity to gather for worship again has been a truly wonderful experience, and it is truly something to give thanks to God for.

 - Wear a mask.